Wrist Pain from Typing: Causes, Symptoms & How to Fix It

 Some common treatments for wrist pain from typing are;

-Why do my wrists hurt while typing?
+Why does my wrist hurt when typing?

 What are the treatment options for wrist pain from typing?